 The philosophy of tourism

-For local tourism providers this means showing restraint in the technical expansion of the mountain region.
+For local tourism providers, this means particular restraint in the technical development of the mountain region.

 Read more about the Alpine Convention’s position on tourism here …